 Creating pockets of privacy in open offices

-It's a hot business selling these booths, with companies like Room (starting at $3,495), Cubicall (starting at $5,995), TalkBox ($3,500), and Zenbooth (starting at $4,495) just a few of many on the market.
-Sam Johnson, the co-founder of Zenbooth, told New York Times his company is quadrupling production compared to last year.
+It's a hot business selling these booths, with companies like Room (starting at $3,495), Cubicall (starting at $5,995), TalkBox ($3,500), and Zenbooth (starting at $4,495) just a few of many in the market.
+Sam Johnson, the co-founder of Zenbooth, told The New York Times his company is quadrupling production compared with last year.

-When The Wing, a coworking space in New York that exclusively accepts women members, opened its first location, it only had one phone booth.
-The Wing now has several locations, each which has several phone booths for members to take calls.
+When the Wing, a co-working space in New York City that exclusively accepts women members, opened its first location, it had only one phone booth.
+The Wing now has several locations, each of which has several phone booths for members to take calls.